Mara Serena Safari Lodge: Our full report

 The 74 guest rooms are accessed down steps and sloping paths to the east and northeast of the central areas, fringed by heavily planted borders and shaded beneath natural trees and giant euphorbias.
 They consist of rows of flat-topped, cell-like units with curved profiles, painted in earthy grey tones in emulation of the local Maasai architectural earth-and-cow-dung style.
 Mara Serena has quite a lot of steps and slopes to navigate, so if you have any mobility challenges, do request a room that is closer to the main areas and therefore higher up.
 In common with the other Serena hotels in Kenya, the very brightly decorated rooms here are small, with just enough room to walk around the twin, triple or king-size double beds.
 There’s a small seating area at the front of each room, with glass doors leading out to a tiny balcony, with just room to lean out over the wooden rails (views of the river are quite far off, the river itself being about 1km from the lodge).
 The beds have curtain-style floor-to-ceiling mosquito nets and facilities include tea- and coffee-making sets and room phones.
 The very small, ensuite bathrooms incoporate shower cubicles with plastic curtains, a single basin and mirror, and a flush toilet.

 The principal activities at Mara Serena are game drives in the Mara Triangle.
 Our driver guide, although he didn’t have a Kenya Professional Safari Guides Association qualification, was a veteran Serena staff member, knew the area well and adhered to the Mara Triangle game-driving rules.
-The Triangle is largely open grassland with a limited number of well-maintainted dirt roads running through it.
+The Triangle is largely open grassland with a limited number of well-maintained dirt roads running through it.
 Off-road driving is allowed in the Low-Use Zone, in order to watch big cats.
-The High-Use Zone, which in pratice means the area to the west of the river, as far as the north-south road, is a High-Use Zone in which off-roading is not allowed.
+The area bounded by the river in the east and the north-south road to the west is a High-Use Zone in which off-roading is not allowed.

 For an aerial perspective, Serena has a balloon launch site close to the lodge (flights at dawn last an hour and cost roughly U$500 per person).